maynhile13105/AI-Probabilistic-Model/README.md

 - MarketTrend: determined using percent_change_next_weeks_price, labeling it as "Bearish" if below -1.5, "Bullish" if above 1.5, and "Neutral" otherwise.

 ## Model 1: Bayesian Network
-What is our agent doing in terms of PEAS?\
+**What is our agent doing in terms of PEAS?**\
 P (performance measure): How well does our model predict next week's stock price change?\
 E (environment): The market and stock data.\
 A (actuators): Data processing, cleaning, and creating new attribute variables with the provided data.\
 S (sensors): Using the stock market data from ucimlrepo and open/close prices, volume, percent changes\
+**What is the “world” like?**\
+The agent operates in a financial market where stock prices fluctuate due to complex, often hidden factors.
+The world is uncertain and dynamic, meaning that the same market conditions may not always lead to identical outcomes.
+The agent must learn from past patterns to infer hidden market trends. y interpreting market shifts probabilistically, the agent aims to make informed trades that yield higher cumulative returns over time.\
 \
 Our agent is a Bayesian Network-based decision-making system that predicts stock price movements using probabilistic reasoning. \
 It takes in various market indicators and historical price data as inputs. \